megachelovek/ServerPhoneApp/README.md

 # Server Phone App

 Laboratory work at the university.
-Server part of the project.
+The server part of the project.
 Address book application with image and call functionality.
 Can be connected to the server, which allows update entities on this application.